-- 2.1 The ALS is used to attempt to create contrast between an impression and the substrate. - 2.2 Fluorescence may occur due to a naturally occurring substance within the latent print residue itself (inherent luminescence), may be transferred to the friction ridge skin via contamination and re-deposited, or may be induced in latent print residue with certain chemicals and powders known to exhibit fluorescent properties. - 2.3 Fluorescence of the substrate may also occur. - 3.0 Equipment/Reagents - Alternate light source - Filtered goggles - 4.0 Procedure - 4.1 Turn on ALS.
+- 2.1 The ALS is used to attempt to create contrast between an impression and the substrate. - 2.2 Fluorescence may occur due to a naturally occurring substance within the latent print residue itself (inherent luminescence), may be transferred to the friction ridge skin via contamination and re-deposited, or may be induced in latent print residue with certain chemicals and powders known to exhibit fluorescent properties. - 2.3 Alternatively, fluorescence of the substrate may also occur. - 3.0 Equipment/Reagents - Alternate light source - Filtered goggles - 4.0 Procedure - 4.1 Turn on ALS.
 Make sure the ALS comes to full operating power (fan and bulb reach consistent speed/brightness).

-Latent Prints Analytical Methods Alternate Light Source #2 Revision 3 Issue Date: 12/30/2016 Issuing Authority: Quality Manager
+Latent Prints Analytical Methods Alternate Light Source #2 Revision 3 Issue Date: 12/19/2017 Issuing Authority: Quality Manager

 - 4.2 Turn on the lamp.
 The lamp function will vary slightly in different models.
-Some models have a variable power dial that may need to be adjusted. - 4.3 Choose the band-width you wish to use. - 4.4 Observe evidence with the appropriate wavelength/goggle combination:
+Some models have a variable power dial that may need to be adjusted. - 4.3 Choose the band-width that corresponds to the color of goggle being utilized. - 4.4 Observe evidence with the appropriate wavelength/goggle combination: